Why analyze the crawl behavior of your pages?

 - Googlebot desktop: useful for comparing the desktop version if your site serves different HTML

-Step 3: View the results
+Step 3: Review the full report

 The report displays:

-- Progress bar: visual ratio against the 2 MB limit
+- Progress bar: visual ratio against the 2 MB limit (or 64 MB for PDFs)

-- HTTP headers: Content-Type, Content-Encoding, Cache-Control, X-Robots-Tag
+- HTTP headers: Content-Type, Content-Encoding, Cache-Control, X-Robots-Tag, and your custom headers sent

 - Truncation simulation: if applicable, see exactly where Googlebot would cut off

-- Recommendations: concrete actions to reduce size if needed
+- Recommendations: concrete actions prioritized by impact

 What is Googlebot's 2 MB limit?

 Google documents a size limit for crawling: Googlebot can download and index the first 2,097,152 bytes (2 MB) of a page's HTML source code.
 Beyond that, content is truncated.
+For PDF files, the limit is 64 MB.

 What this means in practice:

-| HTML close to 2 MB | Risk of truncation for elements at the end of the page |
+| HTML | 2 MB (2,097,152 bytes) | Truncation: content at the end of the page is ignored |

 Pages at risk: